hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 ## Instructor availability and message responses

 **You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
 You can come to office hours or grab me before or after class.
 However, please note that I am unlikely to respond to course content-related questions over email.
-We will see each other 5 days a week and have plenty of opportunities to discuss course material in person. **I do not typically check email between 5:00 pm and 8:30 am on weeknights**, and **I do not typically check email at all on weekends** to prioritize time for family and other non-work pursuits.
+We will see each other 5 days a week and have plenty of opportunities to discuss course material in person. **I rarely check email between 5:00 pm and 8:30 am on weeknights and on weekends** to prioritize time for family and other non-work pursuits.

 ## Course policies